InfoSecInnovations/concierge/README.md

 You should refer to the [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html) to find out how to configure the type of login you wish to support.
 You can enable a variety of social network logins, OpenID, LDAP or just username and password.

-The configuration we have supplied has already created the super admin user (the one you used to connect to Keycloak above), and a realm called `concierge` with some roles the provide various levels of access to Shabti.
+The configuration we have supplied has already created the super admin user (the one you used to connect to Keycloak above), and a realm called `shabti` with some roles the provide various levels of access to Shabti.
 Make sure to configure logins and users in this realm and not the master realm.

 The super admin user only serves to administrate the Keycloak instance, they do not have any permissions to access Shabti as a user.

 If using authorization, there are shared and private collections.
 A private collection can only be viewed by the user who created it, a shared collection can be viewed by any user with required role.
 In the future we will add options to switch a collection from private to shared.
-If you need more specific permissions you can configure those in the `concierge-auth` client using the resources that represent collections.
+If you need more specific permissions you can configure those in the `shabti-auth` client using the resources that represent collections.

 ### Roles

-The roles that grant access to Shabti collections can be found within the `concierge-auth` client in the `concierge` realm.
+The roles that grant access to Shabti collections can be found within the `shabti-auth` client in the `shabti` realm.

 - `admin` - can do everything including viewing, updating and deleting other users' private collections.
 This is different from the super admin user in the master realm.
 - `private_collection` - can create and manage personal collections not accessible by other users (except the admin).